joyofpw/pwyaws/README.md

 Because Yaws uses Erlang's lightweight threading system, it performs well under high concurrency.
 A load test conducted in 2002 comparing Yaws and Apache found that with the hardware tested, Apache failed at 4,000 concurrent connections, while Yaws continued functioning with over 80,000 concurrent connections.

+Erlang was built for low latency binary data streaming in telecom systems.
+It was designed with extreme manageability, scalability and concurrent processing in mind.
+Using Erlang for the Web you unlock the full power of telecom systems for web-scale, asynchronuous, non-blocking, sharded, event-driven, message-passing, noSQL, reliable, highly-available, high-performance, secure, qualative, real-time, clusterable applications.

 ## Erlang

 The recommended way is using a package manager with a pre built _erlang_ installation.